jidongbsu/cs452-web-server/README.md

 2. When running the multiple-threaded web server, we expect to get results similar to this:

-- server side, run this command to start the web server with 4 threads and all listen on port 8080.
+- server side, run this command to start the web server listening on port 8080, with 4 (consumer) threads.

 ```console
 (base) [jidongxiao@onyxnode60 webserver]$ ./concurrent_server -p 8080 -t 4